A Principled Approach to Bayesian Transfer Learning: Simulation Studies

 where $y$ is the response, $\epsilon$ is the observation error which follows a normal distribution with standard deviation $\sigma$ and $x$ is the covariate value drawn from a $\mathcal{N}(0, 1)$ distribution.
 To simulate two related datasets we draw a target dataset $\left\{y_{\trg, i}, x_{\trg, i}\right\}_{i=1}^n$ and source dataset $\left\{y_{\src, i}, x_{\src, i}\right\}_{i=1}^m$ of size $n=40$ and~$m=80$ with differing parameter values as follows.

 We let $\Btheta = (\beta_0, \beta_1, \sigma)$, with the target and source parameter values set as follows

-where $k \in \{0, 1, 2, 3\}$ and $\hat{s} \approx 0.15$ is the standard deviation of the true posterior for $\beta_0$ and $\beta_1$ and $\hat{s}_{\text{var}} \approx 0.125$ is the standard deviation of the true posterior for $\sigma$.
+where $k \in \{0, 1, 2, 3\}$ and $\hat{s} \approx 0.15$ is the approximate standard deviation of the true posterior for $\beta_0$ and $\beta_1$ and $\hat{s}_{\text{var}} \approx 0.125$ is the approximate standard deviation of the true posterior for $\sigma$.
 This choice of $k$ ensures a balance between allowing the source parameter values to match the target parameter values (where Bayesian updating would be optimal) and lying quite far in the tails of the true posterior based on the target parameter values (where Bayesian updating may perform poorly).
 Figure \ref{fig:datacomplm} highlights how it is not immediately obvious when to apply Bayesian transfer learning techniques as the source and target datasets can appear similar.
 Further, Figure \ref{fig:posteriorcomplm} shows how the posteriors found for this data differ significantly and how for each level of $k$ a different method performs best and an overview of the results is provided next.

 Table \ref{tab::Ranvar} details the results of this example separated by each value of $k$.
-For clarity, we report on the average of $\beta_1$ and $\beta_2$ which have similar posterior metrics and compare against the true method for each value of $k$.
-We see that LOO accurately recommends the appropriate transfer method across all levels of $k$.
-In contrast, the CLPPD often recommends methods that are only influenced by the target data i.e. choosing target only over True in almost all cases.
+For clarity, we report on the average of $\beta_0$ and $\beta_1$ which have similar posterior metrics and compare against the true method for each value of $k$.
+We see that LOO-CV accurately recommends the appropriate transfer method across all levels of $k$, since the transfer method it prefers aligns well with that chosen by metrics that rely on knowing the true parameter value.
+In contrast, the CLPPD often recommends the BT method i.e. choosing target only over True in almost all cases.
 Below we detail the metrics that show this.